CIBC-Internal/python/Doc/library/io.rst

 and writing of bytes to a stream.  :class:`FileIO` subclasses :class:`RawIOBase` to provide an interface to files in the machine's file system.

-The :class:`BufferedIOBase` ABC deals with buffering on a raw byte stream (:class:`RawIOBase`).
-Its subclasses, :class:`BufferedWriter`, :class:`BufferedReader`, and :class:`BufferedRWPair` buffer streams that are readable, writable, and both readable and writable.  :class:`BufferedRandom` provides a buffered interface to random access streams.
+The :class:`BufferedIOBase` ABC extends :class:`IOBase`.
+It deals with buffering on a raw binary stream (:class:`RawIOBase`).
+Its subclasses, :class:`BufferedWriter`, :class:`BufferedReader`, and :class:`BufferedRWPair` buffer raw binary streams that are readable, writable, and both readable and writable, respectively. :class:`BufferedRandom` provides a buffered interface to seekable streams.
 Another :class:`BufferedIOBase` subclass, :class:`BytesIO`, is a stream of in-memory bytes.

-The :class:`TextIOBase` ABC, another subclass of :class:`IOBase`, deals with streams whose bytes represent text, and handles encoding and decoding to and from strings. :class:`TextIOWrapper`, which extends it, is a buffered text interface to a buffered raw stream (:class:`BufferedIOBase`).
+The :class:`TextIOBase` ABC extends :class:`IOBase`.
+It deals with streams whose bytes represent text, and handles encoding and decoding to and from strings.  :class:`TextIOWrapper`, which extends :class:`TextIOBase`, is a buffered text interface to a buffered raw stream (:class:`BufferedIOBase`).
 Finally, :class:`StringIO` is an in-memory stream for text.

 Argument names are not part of the specification, and only the arguments of